-Catch up on the latest news from Nholwasi Community Project and our partner charity, Children’s Eco Training.
+Catch up on the latest news from the Nholwasi Community Project and our partner charity, Children’s Eco Training.

 Maureen Lahoud (international professional actress and dancer) was recently invited to assist in teaching concepts through dances and body movements.
-The workshop she attended was aimed at increasing the understanding of the vital role that biodiversity plays in sustaining life on earth.
-The children mimicked animals, trees, insects, grass and re-enacted daily tasks in the villages and had to do four interpretative dances.
+The workshop she attended was aimed at increasing the understanding of the vital role that biodiversity plays in sustaining life on Earth.
+The children mimicked animals, trees, insects, and grass and re-enacted daily tasks in the villages and had to do four interpretative dances.
 The children were learning important information without even realising they were working!
 Biodiversity was taught in a fun way and an additional skill was mastered.

 Parma Nursery donated the seedlings to get their greening project started and their vegetable garden is now nearly the size of a soccer field!
-In gratitude several teachers and 180 children paid a surprise visit to Parma Nursery to hand over a gift of the schools vegetable produce.
-The children then had a short tour to witness the seedling sowing process and to view the green houses.
+In gratitude, several teachers and 180 children paid a surprise visit to Parma Nursery to hand over a gift of the school's vegetable produce.
+The children then had a short tour to witness the seedling sowing process and to view the greenhouses.